Logiqx/gps-wizard/docs/gpx/README.md

 ### Introduction

-[GPX](https://www.topografix.com/gpx.asp), or GPS Exchange Format, is an XML schema created by Topografix as a common GPS data format for software applications.
+[GPX](https://www.topografix.com/gpx.asp), or GPS Exchange Format, is an XML schema hosted by Topografix as a common GPS data format for software applications.
 GPX comes in two main flavors with schema defining the structure and content; [GPX 1.0](https://www.topografix.com/GPX/1/0/gpx.xsd) and [GPX 1.1](https://www.topografix.com/GPX/1/1/gpx.xsd).

 Proper use of the GPX format and compliance with the official schema are essential if attributes such as speed are to be used by popular applications such as [GPSResults](https://www.gps-speed.com/) and [GpsarPro](http://www.gpsactionreplay.com/).
 This is particularly important because speed calculations from positional data alone are highly suspectable to errors.